Seven Unexpected Bathroom Window Treatments to Consider for Your Home

 If your bathtub or shower sits directly next to the window, as seen above, a pair of flowing curtains probably won't suit your space.
 However, just because traditional bathroom window treatments won't work doesn't mean you have to forfeit style altogether.
 Frosted windows are impossible to see through but still allow for plenty of natural light to flow into your space.
 For a more aesthetically pleasing look, consider frosting only the lower half of your window.

 Many half bathrooms or powder rooms have only a small or oddly shaped window.
-Classic or plantation shutters are a simple and attractive addition to any bathroom, and you only need to block half the window to create privacy.
+Classic shutters are a simple and attractive addition to any bathroom, and you only need to block half the window to create privacy.

 A classic Roman shade in a thick and durable material is a standard of style and utility.
 For the bathroom, choose a water-resistant fabric that stands up to moisture.
 A shade like this will last a long time and will guarantee full privacy, but can still be raised to allow light into the room.

 For bathrooms on the ground floor, privacy can be an issue.
-A succession of wood blinds are an unrivaled decision for a number of reasons; they operate simply, are easy to clean, allow for natural light to sneak in between the cracks and hold up to moisture in a wet room.
+A succession of wood blinds is an unrivaled decision for a number of reasons; they operate simply, are easy to clean, allow for natural light to sneak in between the cracks and hold up to moisture in a wet room.
 Although they are a basic choice, they can easily be dressed up by a pair of floaty, sheer curtains hung on either side of the window.

 Create a romantic look in your bathroom with floor-grazing, floaty curtains in a pretty print.
 This style is simple, but feels chic and luxurious and also gives the illusion that the window extends to the floor.
-A pair of delicate, white curtains works well in a variety of bathrooms.
+A pair of delicate, white curtains work well in a variety of bathrooms.
 If you don't have windows in your bathroom, you can recreate this look by using two long window treatments as a shower curtain.